dceejay/RedMap/README.md

 ### Updates

+- v1.5.1 - Make manually added icons moveable by default.
 - v1.5.0 - Add multi-map capability - can now have multiple map endpoints.
   - Also add built-in world countries overlay layer for offline use.
-- v1.4.6 - allow more variation in fa-icon modifiers
+- v1.4.6 - allow more variation in fa-icon modifiers, so fa-3x and fa-spin work.
 - v1.4.5 - fix clearing overlays
 - v1.4.4 - add a couple of extra overlay layers, roads, rail, sea
 - v1.4.3 - support custom icon for GPX and KML.
 Better readme for geojson.
 - v1.4.2 - add NVG layer capability
 - v1.4.1 - let `msg.payload.popup` set the popup contents.
-- v1.4.0 - only send to specific _ sessionid if specified.
+- v1.4.0 - only send to specific \_sessionid if specified.
 - v1.3.7 - rescale NATO symbols (less variation, not so small)
 - v1.3.6 - setting `msg.payload.draggable = true` will allow a marker to be moved and create a move event on the input node.
 - v1.3.5 - parse numeric inputs (speed, bearing etc) to remove any extra text.